-Parsons is one of the preeminent colleges of art and design in the world.
-Founded as the Chase School of Art in 1896 by artist William Merritt Chase and his circle, Parsons was renamed in 1936 for its longtime president, Frank Alvah Parsons, who dedicated his career to integrating visual art and industrial design.
+Parsons is one of the world's preeminent colleges of art and design.
+Founded in 1896 by artist William Merritt Chase and his circle, Parsons was renamed in 1936 for its longtime president, Frank Alvah Parsons, who dedicated his career to integrating visual art and industrial design.
 Parsons became part of The New School in 1970.
-The first institution to award university degrees in fashion design, interior design, and lighting design in the United States, Parsons has earned a national reputation as a school at the vanguard of design education.
-Students in its undergraduate and graduate degree programs hold themselves to exceptional standards of creativity and scholarship, developing their skills and building knowledge in laboratories, workshops, and seminars.
-Nonmatriculated students of all ages can participate in certificate and general art and design education programs for design professionals and anyone with an interest in art and design.
+It was the first institution in the United States to award university degrees in fashion design, interior design, advertising and graphic design (originally commercial illustration), and lighting design.
+Parsons has earned and maintained an international reputation as a school at the vanguard of design education.
+Students in its undergraduate and graduate degree programs hold themselves to exceptional standards of creativity and scholarship, developing their skills and building knowledge in laboratories. workshops, and seminars.
+Parsons offers general art and design courses and certificate programs for students of all ages.